Time Out in the Early Years

 What happens at Group Teen Triple P?

 Group Teen Triple P is a great opportunity to meet other parents in similar situations – other parents who’ll support you and share stories with you.
 From the start, you’ll be given tips and suggestions to suit the needs of your family.
 You’ll see scenes from the Every Parent’s Guide to Teenagers DVD, which will show you how the ideas work in real life.
-And your workbook will give you the tools and information you need to start positive parenting straight away at home.
-Your Teen Triple P provider will guide you every step of the way and even provide backup phone support as you put your new skills into practice.
+And information and handouts from each session will give you the tools and information you need to start positive parenting straight away at home.
+Your Teen Triple P provider will guide you every step of the way and even provide backup support should you require it as you put your new skills into practice.

 How long does it take and how big are the groups?

-There are about 12 parents in a group session.
+There are about 12 to 15 parents in a group session.
 Usually, each session lasts no more than two hours at a time.
-In all, you’ll attend no more than five group sessions – the first four should give you the tips you need to start positive parenting.
+In all, you’ll attend no more than four online group sessions – covering the four sessions which include Factors affecting children's behaviour, Encouraging appropriate behaviour, Managing misbehaviour and dealing with risky behaviour..

-Then, you’ll have three weeks to practise Teen Triple P at home.
-Your Triple P provider will call you every week at a set time to find out how you’re doing and offer advice if you’re having any trouble.
-Those calls will last about 15 minutes.
+Then, you’ll have a couple of weeks to practise Teen Triple P at home.
+Your Triple P provider will arrange a follow up one to one online meeting after this time to find out how you’re doing and offer advice if you’re having any trouble.
+This session will normally last approx 20 minutes.

 For more information and to register contact Karen Williams on 020 8547 6965 or 07771 974388 or email email@example.com